fdelgadodelapuente/isce2_install/tutorial.md

 11. `frame_mosaic`: for ScanSAR only

 12. `rdr2geo`: calculate geometry and simulation in radar coordinates for multilooked interferogram.
-This is similar to the topo step in `stripmapApp.py` and `topsApp.py`
+This is similar to the `topo` step in `stripmapApp.py` and `topsApp.py`

 13. `geo2rdr`: calculate synthetic phase from geometry and simulation

-14. `rdrdem_offset`: cross correlate DEM with flattened interferogram
+14. `rdrdem_offset`: uses ampcor to cross correlate the DEM with flattened interferogram, then cull the offsets (module migrated from ROI_PAC)

 15. `rect_rgoffset`: rectify range offset file to reference SLC.

-16. `diff_int`: calculate differential interferogram
+16. `diff_int`: calculate differential interferogram.
+The reference phase is the range offset file

 17. `look`